wasmCloud/wasmcloud.com/docs/developer/providers/publish.md

 wash push your.registry.io/messaging-nats:0.0.1 /path/to/artifact
 ```

-Once your provider is published, you can use it in Wadm manifests like so:
+Once your provider is published, you can use it in application manifests like so:

 ```yaml
 spec: